 Legendary Hollywood actor Sidney Poitier passes away barrack Obama Oprah Winfrey Anil Kapoor pour in tribute

-Hollywood’s Legendary Actor Sidney Poitier died at the age of 94.
-Oscar winner Sydney was the first Black movie star to receive an Oscar Award for Outstanding Performance by the First Black Star who won the Oscar.
+Legendary Hollywood Actor Sidney Poitier died at the age of 94.
+Oscar-winner Sydney was the first Black movie star to receive an Oscar Award for Outstanding Performance by the First Black Star who won the Oscar.
 The people of the country and the world were shocked after hearing the news of the death of this great actor.
 From Hollywood to Bollywood, people are paying heartfelt tributes to Sydney, expressing grief over her death.

 Barack Obama expressed grief